Post-16 education is voluntary so it is important that you make a full commitment to achieving success on your chosen courses.

 - 100% punctuality and attendance to timetabled Subject lessons, General RE, Directed Study lessons, morning registration and tutor (8.45am), IAG, Masses and Assemblies

-- complete all Directed Study tasks, homework and coursework set by staff and hand them in to meet deadlines issued by staff
+- complete all Directed Study tasks, homework and coursework, as well as Independent Study, and hand them in to meet deadlines issued by staff

 - attend timetabled Directed Study lessons fully equipped and ready to work.
 Students will not be allowed to leave these lessons for any reason

-- make good use of non-contact time in school by using the Library, Sixth Form Work Room and Street area to complete work set
+- make good use of non-contact time in school by using the Library, ICT facilities, Sixth Form Work Room and Street area to complete work set

 - inform and seek advice from your subject teacher, tutor or Head of Sixth Form if you are having difficulty with any aspect of your studies